 - 1. The official date of an exam will be the date on which the written or oral exam was taken. - 2.
-The date of a practical will be the date on which the final report is submitted or the oral final presentation is held, or, if there is no report or final presentation, the date on which the practical ends.
+The date of a practical will be the date on which the final report is submitted or the oral final presentation is held.
+If there is no report or final presentation, the official date is the date on which the practical ends.